Glaucoma Care in Gurgaon

 Glaucoma Surgery in Gurgaon

-This page explains glaucoma surgery from a patient’s perspective: what makes surgery necessary, how a glaucoma specialist decides between different surgical options, what each procedure involves, and what recovery and long-term follow-up actually look like.
-It is written for patients in Gurgaon and across Delhi NCR who are considering surgery, have been referred for surgery, or want to understand whether surgery is right for them.
+This page explains glaucoma surgery from a patient’s perspective.
+It covers what makes surgery necessary, how a glaucoma specialist decides between different options, what each procedure involves, and what recovery and long-term follow-up actually look like.
+It is written for patients in Gurgaon and across Delhi NCR who are considering surgery, have been referred for a procedure, or want to understand whether surgery is the right next step.

 When Is Glaucoma Surgery Necessary?

-Most glaucoma is managed first with eye drops, and sometimes with laser treatment.
+Most glaucoma is managed first with eye drops, or/ and with laser treatment.
 Surgery becomes necessary when these are insufficient to protect the optic nerve over the long term.

 Specifically, surgery is considered when: